 Click on the links below to see the studies that back our method.

 This 2012 Mitchell study, out of the University of San Francisco, proved that alcohol releases endorphins (also called "endogenous opioids") which are the body's naturally produced version of an opioid that simply reinforce the act of drinking.
 Using naltrexone, which we prescribe to our clients for targeted dosing to disrupt that reinforcement, is the basis of the Sinclair Method.

-This 2009 study, from the Waggoner Center for Alcohol and Addiction Research in Texas, explains how the alcohol molecule also "mimics" GABA, a naturally occurring neurochemical that slows neuronal firing to produce a calming effect,the reason most people drink.
+This 2009 study, from the Waggoner Center for Alcohol and Addiction Research in Texas, explains how the alcohol molecule also "mimics" GABA, a naturally occurring neurochemical that slows neuronal firing to produce a calming effect, the reason many people drink.
 Opioid-blocking medication doesn't block GABA, making extinction of Alcohol Use Disorder relatively effortless.
 How?
 The overall "drinking experience" is not affected.
 Just the endorphins are blocked, a less noticeable effect.

 This 2008 study, from the University of Indianapolis, explains the "alcohol deprivation effect," which is nearly identical to "yo-yo" dieting for people attacking a weight issue through will-power alone.
-With Alcohol Use Disorder, we call this "relapse."
+With alcohol use disorder we call this "relapse."
 Our treatment method will eliminate relapse once you cement the habit of as-needed use of the medication we prescribe any time you choose to drink in the future.
 It's easy to do.
 The chart below demonstrates the basic "yo-yo" trajectory of drinking caused by the alcohol deprivation effect.
 Time periods in which cravings rise due to forced abstinence will vary in length.

-This 2006 study from the University of Pennsylvania explains how support improves the outcome of medication-assisted treatment of Alcohol Use Disorder by assisting patients treatment protocol understanding and compliance.
-Support also addresses how patients neutralize secondary causes of Alcohol Use Disorder.
+This 2006 study from the University of Pennsylvania explains how support improves the outcome of medication-assisted treatment of alcohol use disorder by assisting patients in understanding treatment protocol and compliance.
+Support also assists patients with neutralizing secondary causes of alcohol use disorder that usually brought about the condition in the first instance.